-In this section of the report, analysis of the subject rezone petition evaluates 1) how the existing OPI zoning compares to the proposed CG zoning with regard to allowed uses and development standards, 2) consistency with the comprehensive plan, and 3) compliance with the city's concurrency management regulations and the project's expected impacts on public facilities.
+In this section of the report, analysis of the subject rezone petition evaluates 1) how the existing Sarasota County OPI and City of Venice VUD zoning compares to the proposed City of Venice CG zoning with regard to allowed uses and development standards, 2) consistency with the comprehensive plan, and 3) compliance with the city's concurrency management regulations and the project's expected impacts on public facilities.

-A. Comparison of Existing OPI Zoning and Proposed CG Zoning
+A. Comparison of Existing Sarasota County OPI and City of Venice VUD Zoning and Proposed City of Venice CG Zoning